- MALS, University of Missouri-Columbia

 - Elected in Beta Phi Mu Library Honors Society, 1995.

-Mr. Riley currently serves on the Institutional Technology and Knowledge Committee, the campus Safety and Crisis Committee, and chairs the Library Committee for the institutional SACS report.
+Mr. Riley currently serves on the Institutional Technology and Knowledge Committee, the campus Safety and Crisis Committee, Administrative Web Advisory Committee, and the Administrative Systems Advisory Group.

-He has served as Minister of Music, and Minister of Music and Youth at several churches in the Midwest before coming to HBU.
-He currently serves as keyboardist at Wilcrest Baptist Church.
+He has served as Minister of Music, and Minister of Music, Youth, and Education at several churches in the Midwest before coming to HBU.
+He recently retired from Wilcrest Baptist Church after serving as pianist/accompanist since 1998.

-Mr. Riley enjoys playing the piano, keyboards, and Irish penny whistle as well as learning to play new styles of music (American and International) and incorporating them into worship.
-He also enjoys collecting international coins, baseball, and learning about astronomy and meteorology.
+Mr. Riley enjoys playing the piano, keyboards, and mountain dulcimer as well as learning to play new styles of music (American and International) and incorporating them into worship.
+He also enjoys collecting international coins, and learning about astronomy, outer space, and meteorology.